MintJoomla/MintJoomla.github.io/en/cobalt/_posts/user/2013-01-01-translation-and-multilinguage.md

 This is it.

-This technique is good not only for translation, also if you want to use HTML in values with pictures and other elements.
+> This technique is good not only for translation, also if you want to use HTML in values with pictures and other elements.

-This translation technique is used for all labels in template parameters as well.
+This translation technique may be also used for all

+- Filed label
+- Field description
+- Categoty name and description
+- Section name and descritpion
+- Type name and description

+And also you can use it anywheer in parameters where you enter text.
 For example you can use keys in template parameters.

 ![labels](/assets/img/screenshots/ml_labels.png)